 Have you ever wondered about the difference between English paper piecing and paper foundation piecing?
 Although both techniques involve paper, and result in accurate piecing, the methods couldn’t be more different.

 English Paper Piecing is a hand sewing technique.
 Paper templates are cut from cardstock in a variety of shapes and sizes, such as hexagons, diamonds, and triangles.
 Fabric is cut larger than the paper template.
 I usually cut my fabric a generous 1/4″ larger all around the template.
 The fabric is wrapped around the template and basted in place.
 My preferred basting method is to hand stitch around the shape, sewing thru the paper.
 Other basting methods include tacking the fabric in the corners only and gluing the fabric to the paper using a glue pen.

-I want to thank everyone for joining me this year.
-I’ve enjoyed being a regular guest blogger in 2016.
+I want to thank everyone for joining me during my time as a regular guest blogger.
 I hope you have enjoyed reading my posts and maybe learned a little something along the way.
 I’m not gone forever, but goodbye to Nancy’s Quilting Classroom for now.
-I wish you a very Happy Holiday season and a prosperous 2017.
+I wish you a very happy holiday season and a prosperous New Year.